-Congratulations on the purchase of your U-336S modem - one of ZyXEL's premier high-performance products.
-The U-336S modem is world renown for its ability to maintain ultra high speeds and clear, quality connections while communicating around the globe.
+Congratulations on the purchase of your U-336S/SA modem - one of ZyXEL's premier high-performance products.
+The U-336S and the U-336SA modem are world renown for their ability to maintain ultra high speeds and clear, quality connections while communicating around the globe.